Nixx-Goh/EGL314-Project-Lumen-Team-D/Final/Lighting/lighting.md

 ## Introduction
-- **Sequence 1**: Starry night background lights for the introduction.
+- **Sequence 1**: Starry night background lights that consists of Blue & Purple for the introduction.
-- **Sequence 2**: Path lights& Red Gobo to lead guests into the Laser Defence Protocol station.
+- **Sequence 2**: Path lights & Red Gobo to lead guests into the Laser Defence Protocol station.
-- **Sequence 3**: Asteriod slowly falling down & explode.
+- **Sequence 3**: Burning Asteriod slowly falling down & explode.
 - **Sequence 4**: Alarm lights to make the Asteriod falling down more dramatic & create a Red/Orange starry background after the Asteriod explodes.
 - **Sequence 22**: To shine bright white lights onto the station, so that the presenter can be visible.

 ## Game Start
 - **Sequence 5**: A quick flash of light blue lights to match the Light Saber audio cue.
-- **Sequence 6**: Lights to have burning Asteriod on the wall.
+- **Sequence 6**: Create a big burning Asteriod on the wall.
 - **Sequence 7 & 18**: A mix of Pink, Magenta & Purple lights to slightly brighten up the surrounding.
 - **Sequence 8 & 19**: 10 ticks of red lights that will light up the wall & ceiling in a clockwise manner to match the 10Sec CountDown audio cue.